little-red-rover/.github/profile/README.md

 * 6 degree of freedom IMU
 * Wheel encoders with 2340 pulses per rotation
 * 5000 mAh battery with USB C charging
-* Supports all major operating systems
+* Supports ALL major operating systems through Docker

 ## Learn More